 Students who have completed doctoral work in another program prior to matriculating at Bryn Mawr College may petition the Doctoral Committee to transfer credits after successfully completing a minimum of three courses in the Ph.D. program at Bryn Mawr.
 Petition for transfer of credits should be made in writing through the PhD Program Director.
 The petition should include the institution and department where the course was taken, the date when the course was taken, a description of the course (including a copy of the syllabus), and a copy of the transcript demonstrating a grade of B or higher.
 To substitute for a required course, equivalent content must be demonstrated.
 The PhD Program Director will review prospective transfer credits with the student.
 If transfer of credit is approved, the PhD Program Director will complete the Transfer Credit Form and submit it to the Dean's Office.
-Ordinarily, no more than four courses may be transferred for credit.
+No more than four courses may be transferred for the degree, unless there is approval by the Dean of the School and the Doctoral Committee.